Massive Attack (song)

-"Massive Attack" is the debut single by rapper Nicki Minaj featuring Sean Garrett.
+"Massive Attack" is the debut solo single by Trinidadian rapper Nicki Minaj featuring American singer Sean Garrett.
 It was released on April 13, 2010 by Young Money, Cash Money and Universal Motown.
 It was written by Minaj and Garrett, and produced by Alex da Kid and Garrett.
 The song was sonically distinct from Minaj's previous work on her mixtapes and features and received mixed reviews from critics.
 It reached number 65 on the US Hot R&B/Hip-Hop Songs and number 22 on the Billboard Bubbling Under Hot 100 chart.
 The music video was released on March 31, and features a helicopter chase and militaristic jungle and desert scenes.
 The song is included in the 2011 rhythm video game, Dance Central 2.